It was a fearless group that embodied the heart of champion under pressure. Nobody displayed that more than Kerri Strug at the 1996 Olympic Games

 Her life was never really the same after the 1996 Olympic Games, but, then again, how could it?
 Her career after gymnastics is fascinating, too.

-Throughout her career, following her Master’s degree from Stanford University, she’s been an elementary school teacher, a staff assistant with the White House Office of Presidential Student Correspondence in Washington, D.C., worked at the General Counsel in the Treasury Department, and got a job with the Justice Department’s Office of Juvenile Justice and Delinquency Prevention.
+Throughout her career, after an undergrad from UCLA and a Master’s degree from Stanford University, she’s been an elementary school teacher, a staff assistant with the White House Office of Presidential Student Correspondence in Washington, D.C., worked at the General Counsel in the Treasury Department, and got a job with the Justice Department’s Office of Juvenile Justice and Delinquency Prevention.

-She even wrote a book titled, “Landing On My Feet: A Diary of Dreams” about those incredible Summer Olympics.
+She even wrote a book titled, “Landing On My Feet: A Diary of Dreams” about those incredible U.S. Women and the Summer Olympics.

-Kerri Strug is known for so much in her life, but everyone will remember her as an Olympian, a gold medalist, and the woman who helped the USA women’s gymnastics team earn a gold medal with a final vault for the ages.
+Kerri Strug, who is now 43, is known for so much in her life, but everyone will remember her as an Olympian, a gold medalist, and the woman who helped the USA women’s gymnastics team earn a gold medal with a final vault for the ages.

-This story was originally published on July 30, 2019, and updated during the coronavirus pandemic and COVID-19 outbreak.
+This story was originally published on July 30, 2019 before updating.